mturk/svcbatch/docs/building.md

 On service STOP SvcBatch will send `CTRL+C` or `CTRL+BREAK` (if `-g` command option was defined) to its child script interpreter.

+The resulting executable has both the smaller size and uses less memory resources the a standard version.

 To compile the Lite version use the:

 ```cmd